onap/policy-parent/docs/installation/oom.rst

 From your local copy, edit any of the values.yaml files in the policy tree to make desired changes.

-The policy schema will be installed automatically as part of the database configuration using ``db-migrator``.
+The policy/acm schemas will be installed automatically as part of the database configuration using ``db-migrator``.
-By default the policy schema is upgraded to the latest version.
+By default the policy/acm schemas is upgraded to the latest version.
 For more information on how to change the ``db-migrator`` setup please see :ref:`Using Policy DB Migrator <policy-db-migrator-label>`.